CommanderXA/AutoEye/README.md

 We have provided a solution to the `case 3`.
 The challenge of `case 3` is to predict wether an image of a car is valid (was taken from repairment service place).

+## Data

+The dataset and challenge is available at Kaggle [here](https://www.kaggle.com/competitions/case3-datasaur-photo/overview)

 ## Project

 Our project consists of 3 parts: